nix-community/srvos/docs/faq.md

 SrvOS is currently tested against `nixos-unstable` and the latest NixOS release.
 SrvOS itself is automatically updated and tested against the latest version of that channel once a week.

-If you want to make sure to use a tested version, use the "follows" mechanims of Nix flakes to pull the same version as the one of SrvOS:
+If you want to make sure to use a tested version, use the "follows" mechanisms of Nix flakes to pull the same version as the one of SrvOS:

 ```nix
 {